 Shareholder agreements are discussed under the following headings:

-This can result from attention to the business because of the dispute, or because customers have become aware of the dispute and decided to find a replacement that they perceive to be less volatile.
-Finally, resolving the dispute between shareholders is likely to require either extended negotiations or litigation – or both.
-This usually means large bills for lawyers, business valuators and tax specialists.
+This can lead to unwanted attention given to the business because of the dispute, or because customers have become aware of the dispute and decided to find a replacement for the sake of more stability.
+Resolving the dispute between shareholders is likely to require either extended negotiations or litigation – or both.
+This usually means large bills incurred for lawyers, business valuators and tax specialists.
 It also involves a lot of time and stress for the principals.

 A shareholders’ agreement can minimize both the time frame and the costs involved of a potential dispute.
 Typically a shareholders’ agreement deals resolves disputes by adopting one of several possible methods of enforced share sales.
 These entail the following points: